-Environmental Studies, Technical English and Technical Communication & Soft Skills are included as subjects under mandatory courses but with credit weightage.
+Environmental Studies, Technical English and professional communication & Soft Skills are included as subjects under mandatory courses but with credit weightage.

-- 4.9 There shall be a subject like comprehensive Mechanical Engineering with 2 hours per week introduced in final year first semester. - 4.10 Every programme of study shall be designed to have 42-44 theory courses and 19- 22 laboratory/seminar/comprehensive courses. - 4.11 Every programme has included foundation courses to the extent of 30%, programme core and programme elective subjects to the extent of 60%, open electives and mandatory courses to the tune of 10% approximately of the total credits. - 4.12 Audit Courses(to be included in III B.Tech.
-I Sem& II Sem):
+- 4.9 There shall be a subject like comprehensive Mechanical Engineering with 2 hours per week introduced in final year first semester. - 4.10 Every programme of study shall be designed to have 42-44 theory courses and 22-28 laboratory/seminar/comprehensive courses. - 4.11 Every programme has included foundation courses to the extent of 30%, programme core and programme elective subjects to the extent of 60%, open electives and mandatory courses to the tune of 10% approximately of the total credits. - 4.12 Audit Courses(to be included in I B.Tech II Semester and IIIB.Tech.
+I Semester):

-Interested students who want to supplement their knowledge can opt for audit courses namely Professional Ethics/Stress Management & Advanced English Communication laboratory and can appear/Pass in Continuous Internal Evaluation and Semester End Examination of these courses, will be included in marks memo only when they pass.
+Interested students who want to supplement their knowledge can opt for audit courses namely Gender sensitization, Professional Ethics/Stress Management & Advanced English Communication laboratory and can appear/Pass in Continuous Internal Evaluation and Semester End Examination of these courses, will be included in marks memo only when they pass.